 Ever have a food craving that stops you dead in your tracks?
 What do you do?
 White knuckle your way through and try to wait it out?
 Give in or is there another alternative?
 No need to white knuckle through a craving anymore because you can use tapping.

 Thank Heavens for tapping!
 Tapping also known as EFT (Emotional Freedom Techniques) is a scientifically proven stress-relief technique that works like magic to resolve issues like trauma, anxiety, stress, phobias, emotional disorders, weight control, cravings, negative emotions, fear, doubts, traumatic memories and chronic pain.
 And this is just a short list of some of the ways people use tapping.

 Basically tapping (EFT or Emotional Freedom Techniques) works by gently tapping on different parts of your face and hands.
 The origins of tapping are drawn from ancient Chinese acupressure and modern psychology.
 The science proving that EFT works demonstrates that tapping activates a chemical change in your brain which shifts your thoughts and feelings putting you back in balance, feeling good again.

 I’m sure you’d agree with me that many times food cravings seem to come out of thin air.
-You could be happily sitting at your desk working on finishing up some writing or work, and all of a sudden you’re overcome by thoughts of eating a piece of chocolate or whatever else you prefer.
-And the more you think about it, the more intensely you want to eat the food you’re thinking about.
+You could be happily sitting at your desk working on finishing up some writing or work, and all of a sudden you’re overcome by thoughts of getting something to eat.
+And the more you try to resist the thought, the more intensely you feel the craving.